mongodb/specifications/source/sessions/driver-sessions.rst

 Sessions and Connections
 ========================

-A driver MUST only obtain an implicit session after it successfully checks out a connection.
+To reduce the number of ``ServerSessions`` created, the driver MUST only obtain an implicit session's ``ServerSession`` after it successfully checks out a connection.
-This limits the number of implicit sessions to never exceed the maximum connection pool size.
-The motivation for this behavior is to prevent too many sessions from being created in a scenario where only a limited number are actually needed to execute operations (i.e. TooManyLogicalSessions error).
+A driver SHOULD NOT attempt to release the acquired session before connection check in.

-Explicit sessions MAY be changed to allocate a server session similarly, but it is not required.
+Explicit sessions MAY be changed to allocate a server session similarly.

 How to Check Whether a Deployment Supports Sessions
 ===================================================